apache/allura/Allura/docs/scm_host.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To use SVN over HTTP, you will need to patch and compile an Apache module, so that all svn repos can by dynamically served.
+To use SVN over HTTP, you will need to patch and compile an Apache module, so that all svn repos can be dynamically served.

 .. warning::